SuperIRis/personal-website-update-2022/README.md

 - Updated information
 - Updated to ES6

+Run the site in dev mode with gulp serve (live reload, JS and SASS transpiling) Build the site for prod with gulp build (copy static files to dist / babelify, concat, and uglify JS / transpile, concat, and minify CSS)

+NOTES as of 4/11

+- Finished gulpfile

 NOTES as of 3/11

 - Fixed serve, there was a loop where a change in main triggered a change and then changed bundle, which triggered an infinite change